-The procedures in this Circular supersede those set out in Circular 0071/2014 and Circular 0071/2014 is now withdrawn.
+The procedures in this Circular supersede those set out in Circular 0060/2009 and Circular 0060/2009 is now withdrawn.

-These procedures will apply to all professional competence issues and general disciplinary matters from the date of issue.
-Where a process regarding a professional competence or disciplinary issue has commenced under Circular 0071/2014 prior to the date of issue of this Circular, that process should now continue using the revised procedures contained in this Circular, from the corresponding stage.
+These procedures will apply to all professional competence issues and general disciplinary matters in respect of Principals of Community National Schools from the date of issue.
+Where a process regarding a professional competence or disciplinary issue has commenced under relevant Circulars prior to the date of issue of this Circular, that process should now continue using the revised procedures contained in this Circular, from the corresponding stage.